parva2612/hotel-booking-web-app/README.md

 1. Clone the repository to your local machine using the command:
 `git clone https://github.com/parva2612/Hotel_Booking.git`

-2. Install the required dependencies using the command:
+2. Install the required dependencies using the command (in client and backend folders):
 `npm install`

 3. Start the app using the command in client andbackend folder: